 “The constitutional right to travel from one State to another . . . has been firmly established and repeatedly recognized.’
 United States v.
 Guest, 383 U.S. 745, 757 .
 This constitutional right, which, of course, includes the right of ‘entering and abiding in any State in the Union,’ Truax v.
 Raich, 239 U.S. 33, 39 , is not a mere conditional liberty subject to regulation and control under conventional [394 U.S. 618, 643] due process or equal protection standards.
 1 ‘[T]he right to travel freely from State to State finds constitutional protection that is quite independent of the Fourteenth Amendment.’
 United States v.
 Guest, supra, at 760, n.
 17. 2 As we made clear in Guest, it is a right broadly assertable against private interference as well as governmental action.
 3 Like the right of association, NAACP v.
 Alabama, 357 U.S. 449 , it is a virtually unconditional personal right, guaranteed by the Constitution to us all.”

 As for taking the train or bus, TSA VIPR Teams are searching at train stations in Savannah, Los Angeles, Tampa, and many other cities.
 They also conducted warrantless random car searches at Sarasota airport.

-TSA Propaganda: TSA says they did not detain Sen. Paul: “Passengers, as in this case, who refuse to comply with security procedures are denied access to the secure gate area.
-He was escorted out of the screening area by local law enforcement”.
+TSA Propaganda: TSA says its agents did not detain Sen. Paul: “Passengers, as in this case, who refuse to comply with security procedures are denied access to the secure gate area.
+He was escorted out of the screening area by local law enforcement.”